fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

    vanilla, and honey.

 3. **Taste:** Take a small sip and let it coat your tongue.
-Notice the texture—is it oily and rich (likely Scotch) or light and silky (likely Irish)?
+Notice the texture.
+Is it oily and rich (likely Scotch) or light and silky (likely Irish)?

 4. **Finish:** After swallowing, pay attention to what lingers.
 Peated Scotch